googlefonts/fontations/docs/codegen-tour.md

 This is implemented for both all the scalar values, as well as all their `BigEndian` equivalents; and in both cases, the value of `RAW_BYTE_LEN` is the size of the raw (big-endian) representation.

+### <a id="tables-and-records"></a> tables and records

+In the [`read-fonts`][] crate, we make a distinction between *table* objects and *record* objects, and we generate different code for each.

+The distinction between a *table* and a *record* is blurry, but the specification offers two "general criteria":

+> - Tables are referenced by offsets.
+If a table contains an offset to a
+> sub-structure, the offset is normally from the start of that table.
+> - Records occur sequentially within a parent structure, either within a
+> sequence of table fields or within an array of records of a given type.
+If a
+> record contains an offset to a sub-structure, that structure is logically a
+> subtable of the record’s parent table and the offset is normally from the start
+> of the parent table.
+>
+> ([The OpenType font file][otff])

 ### <a id="read-tables"></a> tables